mhama/ZenohPluginTry20250329/README.md

 ## How to make DLL / ZenohNative.g.cs for each platforms

-binding code can be generated with zenoh-c-cs project.
-This project is a fork of zenoh-c with capability to output csharp binding code using csbindgen.
+binding code can be generated with [a branch of zenoh-c-cs](https://github.com/mhama/zenoh-c-cs/tree/20250325-csbindgen-1.3.0) project.
+This project is a fork of zenoh-c with capability to output csharp binding code using [a patched version](https://github.com/Cysharp/csbindgen/pull/106) of [csbindgen](https://github.com/Cysharp/csbindgen).

 ### clone repo